ITRS-Group/cordial/tools/geneos/cmd/_docs/set.md

 Set one or more configuration parameters for matching instances.

-Set will also allow changes to existing parameters including setting them to empty values.
+Set will also update existing parameters, including setting them to empty values.
 To remove a parameter use the `geneos unset` command instead.

 The command supports simple parameters given as `KEY=VALUE` pairs on the command line as well as options for structured or repeatable keys.
 Each simple parameter uses a case-insensitive `KEY`, unlike the options below.